Local h-, p-, and k-Refinement Strategies for the Isogeometric Shifted Boundary Method Using THB-Splines: Numerical examples

 Finally, the $k$-refinement in Fig.~\ref{fig:ex12_c} exhibits the best overall performance among the three techniques: only mild oscillations appear in the step-by-step study, and no detachment from the optimal rate is visible even for the finest meshes in the halving study in Fig.~\ref{fig:ex12_f}.

 Fig.~\ref{fig:ex12_comparison} presents a direct comparison between the standard SBM and the locally refined approaches for this scenario.
 As expected, the $H^1$ convergence is already optimal for the standard SBM, so none of the refinements improves it.
 In the $L^2$ norm, for a given mesh size, $p$- and $k$-refinements are the most accurate, with $k$-refinement slightly outperforming $p$-refinement.
-Considering the number of degrees of freedom required to reach a target accuracy, $p$-refinement appears most efficient, followed by $h$-refinement. $k$-refinement seems to be advantageous only on coarse meshes; for finer meshes it tends to require the same or more DOFs than the standard SBM to achieve comparable accuracy.
+Considering the number of degrees of freedom required to reach a target accuracy, $p$-refinement appears most efficient, followed by $h$-refinement. $k$-refinement seems to be advantageous only on coarse meshes; for finer meshes it tends to require the same or more DOFs than the standard SBM to achieve comparable accuracy. { This behaviour should not be interpreted as a contradiction of standard IGA continuity arguments, since the comparison here does not isolate continuity at fixed degree, but rather reflects the interaction between local boundary refinement and interior discretization errors. }